Slimq04/DE-with-Airflow-and-GitHub-Handbook/procedure-instruction.md

 Record how the process runs to accomplish task projects.

 - Create a branch
+- Clone a repo on the GitHub
-- New File on Datagrip, and switch schema to the current location
+- New File on Datagrip, and add data source to the Snowflake
 - (create clone tmp table)
 - Modify / Write / Test code using Datagrip
 - change name to the original name, and upload to the S3 corresponding location